 The cooler anomalies closer to the Atlantic coastline from Jersey shore straight south of the Carolinas can easily be explained by Superstorm Sandy and the coastal Nor'easter that came through within the span of just a week (even now, I wouldn't be surprised to see these anomalies south of Cape Cod to be knocked down a bit following this last storm).
 These storms actually use the ocean for an energy source, so when it strengthens, the water temperature goes down.
 Moreover, when they churn the seas, a phenomenon known as 'upwelling' occurs, whereby colder water from below is forced to mix with the warmer water above to result in a cooler average temperature.
 The point of this map however, is to demonstrate the anomalously greater availability of Atlantic Ocean storm energy.

-We've already seen what can happen in our area when a coastal Nor'easter slides too far east of us (we get completely missed).
-However, in a situation where a weak El Nino environment is changing toward neutral conditions, the storm tracks start moving northward a little bit, giving us a better shot at a piece of the action.
+This year has been quiet for such storm systems, but it's always a potential for our area.
+Most of the blockbuster snowstorms we've seen have been of this variety.
 The Carolina coastline will be the best spot to see the start of the "Bombing out" of the cyclone (rapid intensification).
 Areas farthest west would have to depend on the most westward storm tracks to get good precipitation and avoid the mountain "shadow" effect.
 Speaking of the mountains, they would clean-up in these storm events, like they did in 1993 and 1996.
-Current ocean temperature anomalies make this storm track one with great blockbuster potential this year (oh, right, we've already been there).
+Again, a change in the weather pattern and ocean temperature anomalies would have to occur before this kind of option becomes more likely.

 The "Alberta Clipper" is a storm type that can (and does) happen in any winter, whereby a quick moving modest area of low pressure drops in and cuts across the Great Lakes before heading up into Canada/northern New England.
 Initially, these are primarily rain-makers for our area, with the possibility of giving us a few flakes on the back end.
 That changes deeper into winter, and the "Clipper" system is often good enough to close school a time or two.
 The best regime for active clipper systems would be closer to La Nina, but in neutral conditions these start showing up more.
 The reason why I added the "to Coastal" to the name of this track, is that the bigger Clippers may not stay as a clipper system the whole way through.
-I'm anticipating that anomalously warm water to take the approaching system and redevelop it off the Jersey coastline into a more significant storm.
-This has more implications for New England, but the idea is that if this happens early enough in the storm's life cycle we could get a better moisture field back across the Appalachians along with cold air advection instead of a more climate-neutral temperature profile.
+Ocean temperature anomalies would encourage coastal redevelopment from New Jersey northward.
+This system storm track is retained from last year also given our current weak La Nina / ENSO Neutral position.

 As with the other posts on this subject, feel free to ask any questions or make any comments in the discussion section below.
 I will be happy to get to as many as I can.
 Finally, remember our Winter Weather Forecast special airs on Thanksgiving Day, on WSAZ Newschannel 3 :-)